 Her Story

-Jackie received her BA in Environmental Studies from Franklin University Switzerland, completed a master’s certificate in wildlife management at Oregon State University, and continued an MS on measuring and predicting tolerance for wildlife in the context of human-black bear interactions.
-She has collaborated on fieldwork conservation projects in various countries, including the United States, Malaysia, Kenya, Australia, and Panama, and led an expedition in Uganda as a Fulbright Scholar (2022-2023).
-She is a member of the International Society for Conservation Biology and the Explorers Club and Pacific Northwest Chapter MI’17.
+Jackie holds a Bachelor’s Degree in Environmental Studies from Franklin University Switzerland, completed a Master’s Certificate in Wildlife Management at Oregon State University, and continued a Master’s in Wildlife Science on measuring and predicting tolerance for wildlife in the context of human-black bear interactions.
+Her extensive research and field-based experiences span various regions, including the United States, Malaysia, Kenya, Australia, and Panama.
+Notably, she led a Fulbright-funded expedition in Uganda’s Queen Elizabeth National Park (2022-2023), where she explored the sociopolitical factors influencing wildlife conservation.

 Finally, fun facts